Umbilical Hernia: Causes, Symptoms, and Treatments

 Infants frequently get this kind of hernia, which usually heals independently.
 The abdominal wall is under additional pressure in most adult cases of umbilical hernias.
 This additional strain may result from carrying many pregnancies or exerting extreme effort.

 Adult umbilical hernias are more likely to develop complications, and surgery is almost always necessary to treat them.
-Hernia surgery lasts typically 20 to 30 minutes, and the patient is sedated during the entire procedure.
+Hernia surgery typically lasts 20 to 30 minutes, and the patient is sedated during the entire procedure.

 1. How serious is an umbilical hernia?